aelzenaar/ncea-notes/unibooks.md

  * Charles Pinter, _A Book of Abstract Algebra_: This is the book that 320 *should* be using.
 Very readable, lots of interesting exercises (both applications, if you're into that kind of thing, and pure mathematics: the proof of the structure theorem for abelian groups is left as a structured set of exercises, for example).
 Also very cheap.
 Buy this book.
- * Michael Artin, _Algebra_:This is the best introductory algebra book ever written.
-Lots of geometry.
-Maybe a little light on the proofs (make sure you do the exercises, or you'll miss out on stuff).
+ * Michael Artin, _Algebra_: This is the best introductory algebra book ever written.
+Lots of geometry (e.g. he classifies all of the motions of the plane).
+   Focuses heavily on linear algebra.
+Maybe a little light on the proofs (not that he's not rigorous, but make sure you do the exercises, or you'll miss out on stuff).
+Highlights include a chapter on Galois theory (first edition only) and a chapter on group representations.
  * John Dixon, _Problems in Group Theory_: A bit difficult, but (and?)
 I like it.
+Should be good for 720 and 721 as well, so well worth the 15ish dollars it costs.
  * David Bishop, _Group Theory and Chemistry_: Not actually a maths text, it's cute that he tries to prove some of the theorems of elementary group theory but
    I'm not entirely sure why he bothers.
 If you want applications of the 320 material, look here (but don't look too deep, you might catch chemistry germs).
+ * Ian Stewart, _Galois Theory_: Once you have an OK grounding of the material in 320 (basic facts about groups, rings, and fields) then this book is a readable introduction to Galois theory.
+Famously full of typos.
+Later editions (3rd and 4th) start by proving everything over *C* before moving to arbitrary fields.
+   Covers all the basic material (field extensions, proof of impossibility of general solutions to the quintic using radicals).
+Plenty of exercises, computational ones as well.
+[Stewart is a semi-famous pop-maths author too, if you have family who are into that kind of book.
+Well worth looking into anything he's written, although over the past few years he seems to have rewritten the same book multiple times under different titles!]
+ * Harold Edwards, _Galois Theory_: A GTM that is my preferred text on Galois theory.
+Not really good for a first intro after 320 --- read Stewart or Artin first.
+   Goes via a more classico-historical route, using proofs that Galois would have understood.

 ### Combinatorics (326)
  * Miklos Bona, _A Walk Through Combinatorics_: This is the only book you need for 326; it covers everything (bits with more detail than needed, bits with slightly